-Our style of travel in small groups means you get to have the islands, animals and guides more to yourself
+Our style of luxury travel in small groups means you get to have the islands, animals and guides more to yourself

 360-degree unrestricted views & lots of outdoor space under shade.
 Ideal for whale watching, photography or taking in your surroundings.